MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

       *	In the **Knowledge search logic** section, set the **Set search mode as all** toggle to Yes.
 More information: [Set up knowledge search logic](#set-up-knowledge-search-logic)
 	    * Select **Save**.
   4. In the **Portals** section, select **Manage**.
 The **Portals** page appears.
-      1. In the **Support portal connection** section, do the following to share knowledge article as URLs:
+      1. In the **Support portal connection** section, do the following to share knowledge articles as URLs:
           *	Set the **Use an external portal** toggle to Yes, to integrate an external portal to publish knowledge articles.
           * **URL Format**: Type the portal URL that will be used to create external (public-facing) portal links for knowledge articles, which the service agents can share with the customers.
 The external URL is created in the following format: https://support portal URL/kb/{kbnum}.
 The placeholder "{kbnum}" is replaced by an actual knowledge article number.
       1. In the **Sync knowledge article attachments to portal** section, set the **Sync attachments to the portal** toggle to Yes.
 More information: [Update knowledge article attachments for portal](customer-service-hub-user-guide-knowledge-article.md#update-knowledge-article-attachments-for-portal)